Frank Sinatra

 Frank Sinatra at the recording studio, early 50s

-Sinatra naively believed that Kennedy could change America and put an end to racial discrimination, which he had always opposed.
-He also very much wanted to become the US ambassador to Italy and triumphantly return to his homeland in that capacity.
-But everything turned out quite differently than Frank and his patrons had hoped.
+Sinatra genuinely believed Kennedy could transform America and end the racial discrimination he'd always fought against.
+He also desperately wanted to become US ambassador to Italy and return to his homeland in triumph.
+But things didn't go as Frank and his patrons had hoped.

 Frank Sinatra and John Kennedy